-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 - Authentically designed wrist strap and pommel

-And what could possibly be the best for a Marvel fan than having the power of Thor’s Mjolnir itself?
+And what could possibly be the best Marvel gifts for a marvel fan than having the power of Thor’s Mjolnir itself?
 Summon the powers of the Asgardian God of Thunder with this Mjolnir Platinum Hammer from Avengers Marvel Legends Series!

 This 19.75- inch, 1:1 quality Mjolnir Electric Hammer includes lights, sound effects, and voice-activated light feature as well as an authentically designed wrist strap and pommel.
 It boasts of remarkable attention to the overall design and also includes a stand for spectacular display.